orthanc-team/orthanc-auth-service/minimal-setup/keycloak/README.md

 - Open the Orthanc UI at [http://localhost/orthanc/ui/app/](http://localhost/orthanc/ui/app/) (login/pwd: `admin`/`change-me`)
 - upload a few dicom studies in Orthanc
 - Add the `external` label to a few of the studies
-- On one of the uploaded studies, click on the `Share` button and then on `Share` in the dialog box and then on `Copy and close`
+- On one of the uploaded studies, click on the `Share` button and then on `Share` in the dialog box and send an email (the email will not be sent for real but will be available in the [Maildev UI](http://localhost:1080)
-- Keep the link in your clipboard.
-You may share this link with an external user.
 - In the left panel, go to `Admin` -> `Logout`

 ## As a guest user